-Connecting Landline Number / Configuring Extensions
+Connecting a Landline Number

-- Log into the Web UI of Hearsay Relate
+- Log into the Web UI of Hearsay Relate.

-- Click Connect Landline when prompted
+- Click Connect Landline when prompted.

-- Enter in your landline number
+- Enter in your landline number.

 - Hearsay Relate will call your landline number and provide a 3-digit number.